What is the role of Java Full Stack Developer?

 Docker and Kubernetes

-Docker allows you to package applications into containers that gives consistency across different environments.
+Docker permits you to package software into containers, providing consistency across several environments.
 Kubernetes helps manage and scale these containers.
 Together, these tools streamline application deployment and management which is important for roadmap to full stack java developer.

 Phase 10: Cloud Computing